zsiki/ls/doc/source/usersguide.rst

 #.
 Select the start point of traverse from the *Start Point* list.
 #.
 Select the end point from the *End Point* list.

-    - In case of closed traverse the *End Point* list is disabled and changes according to the *Start Point* list.
+    #.
+In case of closed traverse the *End Point* list is disabled and changes according to the *Start Point* list.
-    - In case of link traverse the *End Point* list contains all known stations.
+    #.
+In case of link traverse the *End Point* list contains all known stations.
-    - In case of open traverse the *End Point* list contains the points measured from the last point in the *Order of points* list.
-Therefore the end point should be selected after inserting and sorting all angle points to the *Order of points* list.
+    #.
+In case of open traverse the *End Point* list contains the points measured from the last point in the *Order of points* list.
+Therefore the end point should be selected after inserting and sorting all angle points in the *Order of points* list.

 #.
 The Target Points list is filled automatically.
-The points with bold font have coordinates.
+The points in bold face have coordinates.
 #.
 Add the traverse points from *Target Points* list to the *Order of Points* list one by one.
 #.
 The order of traverse points can be changed with *Up* and *Down* button.
 If you would like to correct, use the *Remove* button.
 #.
 In case of open traverse select the end point now.